Sri Lanka Lifts Social Media Ban Set After Easter Sunday Bombings - Report

-The government of Sri Lanka has lifted a ban on social media that was imposed immediately after multiple bombings hit several churches and high-end hotels in the South Asian country on Easter Sunday, Reuters reported.
+The Sri Lankan government has lifted a ban on social media that was imposed immediately after multiple bombings hit several churches and high-end hotels in the South Asian country on Easter Sunday, Reuters reported.

+READ MORE: Easter Sunday Attacks Targeted the West, Not Sri Lanka – Scholars

 "We were planning to lift the social media restriction today.
 But yesterday there were lot of wrong information shared so we are reconsidering it now.
 I will meet the heads of these social media platforms today.
 I may ban it completely if this is not controlled", President Sirisena said on 26 April.